 I love the topic of God’s Providence.
-God sustains and directs all things for our good and his glory.
-John Flavel tells us that recording and remembering God’ providences is a sweet and pleasurable activity.
+God sustains and directs all things for his glory and our good.
+Flavel and Baxter tell us that remembering God’s providences in our lives is a sweet and pleasurable activity.

-In God’s providence, when I was 14, my father just “happened” to be transferred to Indiana, PA, where I would later go to college.
-There I “happened” to meet a young lady who one year later, on a plane from Philadelphia to Pittsburgh, would “happen” to meet an evangelist, who “happened” to be wearing a Jesus t-shirt that day, which got her attention and prompted a brief conversation about Jesus.
-A couple months later, my girlfriend, leafing through the paper “happened” to see a picture of the man she’d met a couple weeks before.
-“Here’s the guy I met on the plane,” she said, “he’s speaking in a small rural retreat center near my home.
-She took me to the meeting, after which he led me in a prayer to receive Christ.
+In God’s providence, when I was 14, my father’s company just “happened” to transfer him to Indiana, PA, where I would later go to college.
+There I “happened” to meet a young lady who one year after college, “happened” to meet a man on a plane wearing a Jesus t-shirt, which got her attention and prompted a brief conversation about Jesus.
+A couple months later, my girlfriend, leafing through the local newspaper “happened” to see a picture of the man she’d met a couple weeks before.
+“Here’s the guy I met on the plane,” she said, “he’s speaking in a retreat center 20 minutes from here.
+We have to go see him!”
+We went to the meeting, after which he led me in a prayer to receive Christ.
 I genuinely believed in Jesus that night but didn’t know that I should turn from sin, so I continued in a sinful lifestyle for a year until another friend just “happened” to invite me to a bible study.
 The speaker, who just “happened” to be a substitute for the regular speaker, spoke on following Christ wholeheartedly and I made the decision to do that.
 All these things could have seemed like coincidences, but each event was sovereignly directed by God.
 Nothing happens by accident.

 If we could see all the events of our lives, they might look like jigsaw pieces to us.